Abu Dis: Water

 Because Abu Dis lacks a water reservoir, the village's entire water supply is operated by the Israeli government through the West Bank Water Department.
 Israeli control over the flow of water into the West Bank has been a point of conflict in recent years as Palestinians have criticized Israel for purposefully bringing about water shortages in the region.
 Israel has admitted to reducing Palestinian water supply but blames the Palestinian Water Authority for the shortage because the Palestinian Water Authority has refused to allow the Israeli government to upgrade the West Bank's water distribution infrastructure.
 The PWA argues that such infrastructure will only be used to the benefit of Israeli settlements.

 Electricity

 The Jerusalem Electricity Company has been the primary power source in Abu Dis since 1978, though it does not reach all residencies.
 Telecommunication technology in Abu Dis is available in around 90% of households.

 Sanitation

-A high monthly funds solid waste transport and disposal by the Abu Dis Local Council.
-For water-waste disposal, Abu Dis's residents make use of cesspits because the village has no sewage system; this waste is discarded in unsettled territories.
+Solid waste transport and disposal is performed by the Abu Dis Local Council.
+For wastewater disposal, Abu Dis's residents make use of cesspits because the village has no sewage system; this waste is discarded in unsettled territories.